nextstrain/janus/README.md

 ```

 Users can define any additional attributes they need to parameterize their
 builds.
-For example, if a pathogen’s data is organized by serotype rather than
+For example, if a pathogen’s data are organized by serotype rather than
 lineage, the maintainer for that pathogen can include a `serotype` variable in
 the `stem`, assign a corresponding list of values to a `serotype` attribute in
 the build definition, and provide the necessary `prepare` and `process`